 TDI’s mission is to improve population health, reduce disparities, and create high-performing, sustainable health systems.

-The Dartmouth Institute (TDI) convenes researchers, educators, and practitioners from multiple disciplines across Dartmouth to work towards our mission of improving population health, reducing health disparities, and creating high-performing, sustainable health systems.
+The Dartmouth Institute (TDI) convenes researchers, educators, practitioners, and learners from multiple disciplines across Dartmouth to work towards our mission of improving population health, reducing health disparities, and creating high-performing, sustainable health systems.
 We are a foundational department within the Geisel School of Medicine at Dartmouth College with deep scholarly collaborations and practice innovation partnerships with Dartmouth Health.
 For more than 30 years, we have been dedicated to making health and healthcare better for everyone.
 Our research has increased the understanding of geographic variations in healthcare delivery, the adaptation and integration of payment reform models, and the factors influencing physician decision-making and patient-clinician communication.
 Since 2021, we have committed to using an equity lens in our research, education, and engagement work, with the explicit goal of focusing not just on unwarranted variation, but on unjust variation, in order to support clinicians, policy makers, and systems leaders to develop and implement innovative new models of healthcare delivery to advance health equity.

 TDI is made up of a diverse group of researchers, educators, clinicians, health system leaders, public health practitioners, advocates, students, and administrators with a wide array of interests and aims.
 Amber Barnato, MD, MPH, MS, is the department chair and director of TDI since 2021.
 Dr. Barnato is a physician who is dually trained in general preventive medicine and public health and in hospice and palliative medicine who studies end-of-life decision making.